timm/luamine/README.md

    in a language they probably have not seen before and ask them to, each week, code up small parts of it.
 They can use what ever language they want (hint: "C" probably not a good idea; Python probably a better idea).

-This code is an experiment i
-Or not.
-This is work in progress.
-Watch this space.